lorenzo-massa/SmartTourism-Image-Recognition-Android/models/src/main/assets/guides/Vasilissis Sofias Avenue/English/guide.md

 37.975343 23.742680
-History, Nature and surroundings, District History, Urban scenery culture, politics, architecture, history, neoclassicism, walk, gardens -->
+History, Nature and surroundings, District History, Urban scenery culture, politics, architecture, history, neoclassicism, walk, gardens One of the most important avenues of the city!
+-->

 <h1 align="center">The Vasilissis Sofias Avenue</h1>